mattam82/Coq-Equations/examples.md

 Learning Equations
 ==================

-- You can discover and learn Equations through [interactive tutorials](https://coq.inria.fr/platform-docs/) directly in your browser, or locally with Equations installed.
+- You can discover and learn Equations through [interactive tutorials](https://rocq-prover.org/docs/equations-docs) directly in your browser, or locally with Equations installed.

-You can also check out the following older introduction material to Equations
+You can also check out the following introduction material to Equations
 - [Intro](equations_intro.html): introduction to Equations, demonstrating
   its features
   ([source](https://raw.githubusercontent.com/mattam82/Coq-Equations/refs/heads/8.20/doc/equations_intro.v),